Safeguarding Policy Statement

 * (A “vulnerable adult” is a person aged 18 or over who, by reason of mental or other disability, age or illness is, or may be, unable to take care of him or herself against “significant harm” or “exploitation”).

-Karen was appointed by the Westminster Diocesan Safeguarding Coordinator/Adviser to ensure that the parish is aware of the importance of protecting children, young people and vulnerable adults; and what is involved in promoting good and safe practice.
+Parish Safeguarding Representative are appointed by the Westminster Diocesan Safeguarding Coordinator/Advisor to ensure that the parish is aware of the importance of protecting children, young people and vulnerable adults; and what is involved in promoting good and safe practice.

 The National Safeguarding policies can be accessed at www.csasprocedures.uk.net.

 In accordance with the National Safeguarding policies, all of our Parish Volunteers who are working with children, young people and vulnerable adults are checked by the Parish Safeguarding Representative.
 This involves completing an application form with basic information about the person and the names of two referees; a confidential declaration form; and a Criminal Records Bureau (CRB) form.
 The completed forms are sent to the Diocesan Safeguarding Office in Westminster where they are processed and stored.
 All information is treated as confidential.

 The Parish Safeguarding Representative ensures that all volunteers are given information in order to promote a safe environment for our children and vulnerable adults and a code of behaviour to promote best practice.
 Volunteers are also given information to enable them to recognise and respond to a concern or an allegation of abuse of a child or vulnerable adult.